When you can’t shutdown or reboot or even stop a VM in Proxmox it’s quite distressing.

-Actually there is a reason for it.
-To simplify, a VM is a file, and to protect a file from corruption it’s locked.
-So when some abnormal condition occurs, or when you have a weird OS / virtualized hardware that doesn’t understand shutdown inits, you have a small problem.
+There is a reason why reboots or stops sometimes simply do not work with virtualization.
+In summary a VM is a file and to protect a file from corruption it’s locked.
+So when some abnormal condition occurs, or when you have a weird OS / virtualized hardware that doesn’t understand shutdown initialization commands, you have this specific problem.

 cat /etc/pve/.vmlist